99.9%

 Change.
 We need to make change to realize our

+ultimate goal.”
 While he was quick with the jokes during

 the press conference, Mozeliak did not address